Your Messaging Inbox

 - Internal notes.
 Team members can leave private notes on the thread for handoffs, phone call summaries, and next steps.

 - System events.
-Actions like "estimate viewed," "proposal signed," and "invoice paid" appear as timeline entries in the relevant conversation.
+Actions like "estimate viewed," "proposal signed," and "invoice paid" appear as timeline entries in the relevant conversation, and customer-viewed estimate/proposal/invoice events now stand out as their own highlighted cards.

 Tips

-- The inbox updates in real time.
-You do not need to reload the page to see new activity.
+- The inbox updates in real time, and manual sends refresh the thread immediately so you do not need to reload the page to confirm your message was logged.

 - Use the search bar to find conversations by customer name, phone number, or email address.